How to clean your

 In fact, WordPress uses your MySQL database every time it loads a page on your website.

-If HTML is the chassis and CSS is the fairing and PHP is the engine, then you can look on the database as the engine of your WordPress website.
+If HTML is the chassis, CSS is the fairing and PHP is the engine, then you can look on the database as the fuel of your WordPress website.

 Database problems from Plugins

 When you deactivate a plugin, it will leave its settings intact in your database.
 This is so that you don't need to go through all the settings when you re-activate that plugin.
 If you want these settings removed, you will need to delete the plugin; that's the difference between deactivating and deleting a plugin.
 Deleting will remove the plugin files and save you space that way.
 But will deleting a plugin also clean your WordPress database?

 Unfortunately, the answer is no. Some plugin authors have decided to leave their plugin settings intact in the database, even after you delete the plugin.
 This is in case you ever reinstall the plugin.
 These authors think they are helping you by making this decision for you but, in fact, it's poor programming and poor cleaning up.

 As a result of this enthusiasm of theirs, you can get lots of “orphaned” results left lying around various places in your database.
 The options table in your database is one such place.
 Naturally your database will grow in size if these orphaned bits of data are never cleaned up.